qpwo/flash-refactor/README.md

 breaks code into chunks, uses `gemini-2.0-flash-thinking-exp-01-21` to pick relevant chunks, then uses `gemini-2.0-pro-exp-02-05` to rewrite those chunks

-Works pretty damn well. can post success or failure in [the discussions](https://github.com/qpwo/flash-refactor/discussions)
+Works pretty damn well.
+You can post successes or failures in [the discussions](https://github.com/qpwo/flash-refactor/discussions)

 Usage: